Zeca (footballer, born 1988): Copenhagen

-On 28 August 2017, Panathinaikos reached a formal agreement with F.C.
-Copenhagen for Zeca's transfer to the Danish club, for a fee believed to be in the region of €1.5 million; the player signed a four-year deal, with an annual salary of €1 million.
-On his debut, on 9 September, he scored in a 4–3 home defeat of FC Midtjylland.
+On 28 August 2017, Panathinaikos reached a formal agreement with Copenhagen for Zeca's transfer to the Danish club, for a fee believed to be in the region of €1.5 million; the player signed a four-year deal, with an annual salary of €1 million.
+On his debut, on 9 September, he scored in a 4–3 home defeat of Midtjylland.

 On 6 November 2019, after helping the team win the Superliga for the fifth time in the decade, Zeca renewed his contract until 30 June 2023.
-On 3 October 2021, he suffered a cruciate ligament injury in a game against Viborg FF that sidelined him for several months; he still contributed relatively as they conquered the domestic league again.
+On 3 October 2021, he suffered a cruciate ligament injury in a game against Viborg that sidelined him for several months; he still contributed relatively as they conquered the domestic league again.

 Zeca was again seriously injured in the knee in October 2022.

 Return to Panathinaikos

 On 23 May 2023, aged 34, Zeca returned to Panathinaikos on a two-year contract.
+After retiring, he remained at the club as team manager first and assistant coach later.